paviro/Secret-Shards/README.md

 ### Encryption
 - Uses AES encryption to the data
-- Shamir's Secret Sharing for key splitting
+- Shamir's Secret Sharing for key splitting (using the [`shamir-secret-sharing`](https://www.npmjs.com/package/shamir-secret-sharing) library)
 - All cryptographic operations happen client-side in the browser

 ### PDF Generation